mmoshihud/awebtechlab/README.md

-This is a web tech class work repo
+This is a web tech class work repository.
+Here we practice code.